The board culture makeover: a step-by-step guide to transformative change

 It’s this manner of consistent messaging that positively reinforces the culture into the mindset of a workforce.
 When employees aren’t given a pat on the back for good practices, they’ll get discouraged and become a negative cultural force.

-How much impact does your board of directors have on the company culture?
+How can the board of directors influence the corporate culture?

 The board of directors can influence culture by setting the right tone at the top, incorporating culture into board discussions and decisions, and ensuring alignment between the company’s values and the board’s own behavior and composition.